Cycling at the 2020 Summer Olympics – Women's Madison: Results

-The inaugural title was won in dominant fashion by Great Britain's Laura Kenny and Katie Archibald.
-Of 12 full sprints, Kenny and Archibald won ten, including the first three spins in a row, six sprints in a row mid race, and the double points sprint to conclude the race; scored in all twelve sprints, and took a lap on the field.
+The inaugural title was won in utterly dominant fashion by Great Britain's 'superteam' of Laura Kenny and Katie Archibald.
+Of 12 full sprints, Kenny and Archibald won ten, including the first three sprints in a row, six sprints in a row mid race, and the double points sprint to conclude the race; they scored points in all twelve sprints, and still found time and space to take a lap on the field.
 Of the theoretically available 65 sprint points, they took 58 - no other team took more than 21.

 By winning the inaugural women's madison, Laura Kenny completed a hat-trick of inaugural wins, having won (and then defended) the inaugural women's team pursuit and omnium titles in 2012.
 She also became the first female cyclist, or female British Olympian, to claim five gold medals, making her Great Britain's most successful female Olympian, and the most successful Olympic female cyclist, in history.
 This mirrored the achievements of her husband Jason Kenny who took the male versions of both these achievements with gold in men's keirin.